ilyautkin/modxbughunt/README.md

 That's it for the command line!
 Now we need to head over to Github to make a Pull Request (PR).

-7. Go to your fork on Github.
+### 4. Go to your fork on Github
 You'll probably see a message resembling something like ```Your recently pushed branches: bug-13309 (2 minutes ago)```.
 Click the "compare & pull request" button.

 Now you see two repositories being compared.
 On the left, there is ```modxcms/revolution```, set it to ```base: 2.5.x```.
 On the right you'll see ```yourname/revolution``` with ```bug-13309```.